witchat/witchat.github.io/_posts/2015-03-03-codeofconduct.md

 Some Women in Tech spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

+If you're a recruiter, please see below this section for some additional requests of you.

 ### Harassment includes: ##

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, or religion